FAQ – LawToolBox365 Office for Legal

 What if my trial gets rescheduled, will all the corresponding deadlines get regenerated and updated on everyone’s calendars?

-Answer: Yes, the software assumes you’d want the same deadlines on your calendar that you originally added, but updated to reflect the new trial date.
+Answer: Yes, the software will automatically move deadlines to the new deadlines based on the rescheduled trial date.
 Edit the trial date by clicking on the pencil when viewing deadlines.
+(Advanced Explanation)

 Is there a list of current and upcoming features?